01-edu/public/subjects/devops/merge_two/README.md

 As a return it will create a third one which will be the merge of the two dictionaries and return it as a serialized JSON string.

+> If the key entered by the user is `exit` the function will stop asking for new key/values pairs and proceed to generate the desired output.

 Here is the prototype of the function:

 ```python